convox/docs/docs/networking/private-networking.md

 ## Public vs. Private Racks

-Convox Rack creates a cluster of server instances into which your apps are deployed.
+Convox Rack creates a cluster of server instances into which your Apps are deployed.
 In the default "public" mode, these instances are connected to a public subnet.
 Security Groups are used to keep out unwanted inbound traffic, and outbound traffic to the Internet is unrestricted.

 By contrast, server instances in a private Rack have no direct connection to the Internet.
 Inbound traffic is routed from the load balancer to a private subnet, and outbound traffic passes through a NAT gateway.